AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Parabolic_SAR_(PSAR).md

 # Parabolic SAR (PSAR)

 ## Overview

-A Simple Moving Average (SMA) is the unweighted mean of the previous n data points.
-In technical analysis there are various popular values for n, like 10 days, 40 days, or 200 days.
-The period selected depends on the kind of movement one is concentrating on, such as short, intermediate, or long term.
-In any case moving average levels are interpreted as support in a rising market, or resistance in a falling market.

-AnyChart Stock allows you to add SMA with desired period to any of your charts.
+Parabolic SAR (SAR - stop and reverse) is a method devised by J. Welles Wilder, Jr, to find trends in market prices or securities.
+It may be used as a trailing stop loss based on prices tending to stay within a parabolic curve during a strong trend.

-Mathematical description of the indicator: [Simple moving average (SMA) Mathematical Description](Mathematical_Description).
+Find the mathematical description of the indicator on the [Parabolic SAR (PSAR) Mathematical Description](Mathematical_Description#parabolic_sar) page.

 ## Adding indicator

-SMA indicator is added using {api:anychart.core.stock.Plot#sma}sma(){api} method, it requires a mapping with the `"value"` field in it:
+PSAR indicator is added through the {api:anychart.core.stock.Plot#psar}psar(){api} method.
+It requires a mapping with two fields: `"high"` and `"low"`.
+The following sample demonstrates the PSAR indicator applied to an OHLC series:

 ```
 // create data table on loaded data
 var dataTable = anychart.data.table();

-// add data to a table
-dataTable.addData(get_data());
+dataTable.addData(get_csco_daily_data());

 // map loaded data
-var mapping = dataTable.mapAs({'value': 4});
+var mapping = dataTable.mapAs({"open": 1, "high": 2, "low": 3, "close": 4});

 // create stock chart
-chart = anychart.stock();
+var chart = anychart.stock();

 // create plot on the chart
 var plot = chart.plot(0);

+// create ohlc series
+var ohlcSeries = plot.ohlc(mapping);
+ohlcSeries.name("CSCO");

-// create SMA indicators with period 20
+// create PSAR indicator
-var sma20 = plot.sma(mapping, 20).series();
+var psar = plot.psar(mapping, 0.08, 0.60).series();
-sma20.stroke('#bf360c');
+psar.stroke("0.5 lightGray");
 ```

 Here is a live sample: